msaari/relevanssi/readme.txt

 = 4.11.2 =
 * Changed behaviour: The `relevanssi_tag_before_tokenize` filter hook parameters were changed in order to be actually useful and to match what the filter hook is supposed to do.
 * Minor fix: WPML couldn't digest post type archives in the search results.
 Relevanssi now handles that and also takes errors from WPML more gracefully.
+* Minor fix: Taxonomy terms in WPML were not indexed correctly.
+Instead of the post language, the current language was used, so if your admin dashboard is in English, German posts would get English translations of the terms, not German.
+This is now fixed.

 = 4.11.1 =
 * Major fix: The type hinting introduced for some functions turned out to be too strict, causing fatal errors.
 The type hinting has been relaxed (using nullable types would help, but that's a PHP 7.4 feature, and we don't want that).